theNewFlesh/hidebound/sphinx/intro.rst

 *Export*
 ~~~~~~~~

-This directory contains only valid assets and their associated metadata.
+The hidebound directories contain only valid assets.
+Thus, we are now
-We are now free to export this data to various databases, such as AWS
+free to export this data to various data stores, such as AWS S3,
-S3, MongoDB, and Girder.
+MongoDB, and Girder.
 Exporters are are defined within the exporters
 subpackage.
 They expect a populated hidebound directory and use the
 files and metadata therein to export hidebound data.
 Exporter
-configurations are stored in the hidebound conig, under the "exporters"
+configurations are stored in the hidebound config, under the "exporters"
 key.
+Currently supported exporters include, local disk, s3 and girder.
-Below we can see the results of an export to Girder in the Girder
+Below we can see the results of an export to Girder in the Girder web
-web app.
+app.

 .. figure:: resources/screenshots/girder.png
    :alt: